Polygonia c-album

-Polygonia c-album, the comma, is a food generalist (polyphagous) butterfly species belonging to the family Nymphalidae.
+Polygonia c-album, or the comma, is a food generalist (polyphagous) butterfly species belonging to the family Nymphalidae.
 The angular notches on the edges of the forewings are characteristic of the genus Polygonia, which is why species in the genus are commonly referred to as anglewing butterflies.
 Comma butterflies can be identified by their prominent orange and dark brown/black dorsal wings.

-To reduce predation, both the larval and adult stages exhibit protective camouflage, mimicking bird droppings and fallen leaves, respectively.
+Both the larval and adult stages exhibit protective camouflage, mimicking bird droppings and fallen leaves respectively, which reduces predation.
+The pupae are also cryptic, resembling shriveled leaves.
 During the later stage of development, the larvae also develop strong spines along their backs.
 The species is commonly found in Europe, North Africa, and Asia, and contains several subspecies.
 Although the species is not migratory, the butterflies are strong fliers, resulting in an open population structure with high gene flow and increased genetic variation.

 Description

 The outer margins of the wings are strongly and irregularly dentate, excavated and angulated.

-The upper side of the wings has a bright orange ground colour, decorated with brown marks and light spots on the edge.
+The upper side of the wings has a bright orange color, decorated with brown marks and light spots on the edge.
 The reverse is marbled with brown.
 Folded, the butterfly looks like a dead leaf.
-The hindwings have on the reverse side a white spot usually in the shape of C.
+The hindwings have on the reverse side a white spot usually in the shape of a comma.